Mount Fuji Trip from Tokyo | How to Best Get There

 The difference is that this tour brings you to two parks, Arakurayama Sengen Park and Oishi Park, Oshino Hakkai for lunch, and ends in Mt.
 Fuji 5th Station.
 You will get to see the iconic Arakura Sengen Shrine and enjoy Lake Kawaguchiko.

-If you are traveling with a group or family, and don’t want to be amongst a large group of people – this private tour may be the perfect option!
+If you are traveling with a group or family, and want to enjoy specific sights to the fullest, stress free – this customizable private tour may be the perfect option!

 3. By Train: Fuji Excursion, the New Direct Train

-In the recent years, the JR East Company inaugurated a new method of transportation that would make people’s journey from Tokyo to Fuji Mountain easier and more efficient.
+In recent years, JR East introduced a new train service that makes traveling from Tokyo to Mount Fuji by train easier and more efficient: the Fuji Excursion.

 The Fuji Excursion train connects Shinjuku Station directly to Mount Fuji, with a commute of only an hour and 50 minutes.
 There are currently 3 trains running daily every week, Saturday, and on certain holidays.

-Not only does the Fuji Excursion connect you directly to Fuji Mountain, but it also stops at other must-sees, including the Fujikyu (Fuji-Q) Highland Amusement Park and Lake Kawaguchiko.
+Not only does the Fuji Excursion connect you directly to Mountain Fuji, but it also stops at other must-sees, including the Fujikyu (Fuji-Q) Highland Amusement Park and Lake Kawaguchiko.

 Get your Fuji Excursion train tickets hassle free, here!

-If you are on a time crunch and cannot afford a day trip from Tokyo to Mount Fuji, you can also hop on a Shinkansen train to your next destination!
+If you are on a time crunch and cannot afford a day trip to Mount Fuji, but are hopping on a Shinkansen train to your next destination – this tip is for you!👇

 4. By Car: The World is Your Oyster